 The word “polytechnic” means different things in different countries.
 In the US it means a university that offers industry-oriented as opposed to research-oriented education.

-Cal Poly offers 4-year bachelors and 2-year masters degrees.
+Cal Poly SLO offers 4-year bachelor’s and 2-year master’s degrees.
 A blended 4+1 program is also available to obtain bachelor’s and master’s degrees at the same time.
 PhD degrees are not offered since Cal Poly is not a research university.

-Being industry oriented, Cal Poly has strong industry connections so getting internships and jobs is easier than at many other universities.
-Top companies such as Apple, Amazon and Microsoft come to Cal Poly campus to recruit students for internships and jobs.
+Being industry oriented, Cal Poly SLO has strong industry connections so getting internships and jobs is easier than at many other universities.
+Top companies such as Apple and Amazon come to Cal Poly campus to recruit students for internships and jobs.

-When you change the criterion from research output to employment outcomes Cal Poly appears higher in the lists.
-Cal Poly is in the top 20 to 25 on lists that are based on employment outcome:
+Cal Poly SLO ranks in the top 20 to 25 on various lists that are based on employment outcome, with all kinds of universities included:

 - Top 20 colleges for computer science majors, based on earning potential